frizzlenpop/FrizzlenGaurd/CONFIGURATION.md

   tax-enabled: false             # Whether to tax claims
   tax-interval: 1440             # Minutes between tax collections (24 hours)
   tax-cost-per-block: 0.01       # Cost per block for taxes
+  use-vault: true                # Use Vault for economy integration
+  currency-name: "Coins"         # Name of currency to display in messages
+  currency-name-plural: "Coins"  # Plural name of currency
 ```

 ### Economy Integration

 - `economy.enabled`: Enables or disables economy features
+- `use-vault`: Set to true to use Vault for economy integration (recommended)
 - `claim-cost-per-block`: Sets the cost per block when creating a claim
 - `tax-enabled`: Enables a recurring tax on claims
 - `tax-interval`: How often taxes are collected (in minutes)
 - `tax-cost-per-block`: Cost per block for each tax collection
+- `currency-name`: Name of the currency to use in messages
+- `currency-name-plural`: Plural form of the currency name

 ## Claim Settings